google/google-analytics-utilities/README.md

 1. List account summaries.
-2. Select the specific views from which you want to retrieve their details.
+2. Select the specific views from which you want to retrieve view details.
+3. Navigate to the “View Details List” sheet.
-3. Go to Google Analytics Utilities > Universal Analytics and click on List View Details.
+4. Click on Google Analytics Utilities > Universal Analytics > List View Details.

-The script will save almost all of the information indicated [here](https://developers.google.com/analytics/devguides/config/mgmt/v3/mgmtReference/management/profiles) for each selected view in the “View Details List” sheet.
+5. The script will save almost all of the information indicated [here](https://developers.google.com/analytics/devguides/config/mgmt/v3/mgmtReference/management/profiles) for each selected view in the “View Details List” sheet.

 ### Events